GEMScienceTools/RUBIC-AI/demos/extrapolation/README.md

    Currently, there are two options available:

    - **KNN with soft voting** – a basic extrapolation strategy based on the distance to the closest examples.
    - **Stratified sampling** – a statistical method that ensures representative data by dividing a population into homogeneous subgroups (strata) and sampling from each.
-It employs a hierarchical fallback strategy that yields better results when sufficient information is available for the area of analysis.

    Select one of the two options and then click the ***Load files*** button.
 A new pop-up window will appear for setting the input files.